saurabh47/Data-structures-and-algorithms/README.md

 # Popular Coding Questions Solution

 This repository is a collection of popular coding questions and their solutions.
 You can use this repository to refer to solutions for coding questions.
-If you have a better solution, you can create a pull request.
+If you have a better solution to an existing question or have a solution to a new question, feel free to contribute.

 ### Table of Contents